matt2ology/obsidian-technical-notes/_inbox/Note Taking Workflow.md

  For books/tutorials make a "bibliographic" note that contains the book name/tutorial series
  - Name Convention : "\[author/channel name\] - \[title/tutorial series name\]"

+#### Video Tutorial/Series

+- One off videos are placed in folder : `2-literature-notes-📝`
+- Video series like tutorials/guides/talks have their own folder in the directory : `tutorials-and-guides`
+    - Each subfolder will have the following:
+        - A README serves as links to `Note Hub`, `Related` notes, the link to `Repo`sitory, and the major highlights/high level notes/key takeaways
+        - A `Note Hub`: the index to all notes taken of one video/specific topic

 ### For Conceptual/Philosophy/Process Kind of Materials

 Inspired by video : [morganeua - The FUN and EFFICIENT note-taking system I use in my PhD](https://youtu.be/L9SLlxaEEXY)